 A physician with expertise in travel and tropical medicine, she is the Immediate Past President of the International Society of Travel Medicine (ISTM), and Past-President of the Asia Pacific Society of Travel Medicine.
 Her special research interests include vaccine preventable and emerging infectious diseases, in particular related to arboviral diseases.
 With a career spanning almost three decades, she has led and co-led various vaccine trials, published more than 260 scientific papers, edited and co-edited textbooks, and served on various scientific committees.
 Her awards include the Myrone Levine Vaccinology Prize, the Honor Award for exemplary leadership and coordination in determining and communicating global yellow fever risk, the Mercator Professorship award by the German Research Foundation and the Ashdown Oration Award by the Australian College of Travel Medicine.

 Annelies' passion is global health.
 She frequently volunteers in community development work in South India, and serves in various NGOs.
 As previous Director of the Master Programme in International Health at the University of Heidelberg, Germany, she is still involved with the Alumni network and loves interacting with international students.
 As President of the ISTM, her vision was to "close the gap" in travel medicine by addressing the rapidly evolving needs in developing countries and emerging nations.

-Editor-in-Chief, Travel Medicine News: Alexandra Grieve, United Kingdom
+Editor-in-Chief, Travel Medicine News: Nancy Pietroski, United States of America

 Continuing Professional Development: Jeffery A. Goad, United States of America